Best Places To Visit In Montenegro

-Taking a break in the rugged mountains, looking down into the primeval forests and ancient towns below, you realize just how at peace this country is after years of torment.
-Now, however, it is an oasis full of untold stories and a recovering reputation that will make you want to stick up for it.
+Taking a break in the rugged mountains, looking down into the primeval forests and ancient towns below, you realize how at peace this country is after years of torment.
+However, it is an oasis full of untold stories and a recovering reputation that will make you want to stick up for it.

-Montenegro was tossed between empires and the victim of ugly communist regimes for most of its history, but now they are independent and one of the more fascinating places to travel in all of Europe.
+For most of its history, Montenegro was tossed between empires and the victim of ugly communist regimes.
+Still, now they are independent and one of the more fascinating places to travel in Europe.

 The country is well-hidden between five Balkan countries and the great Adriatic Sea: Bosnia and Herzegovina sitting to the north, a sliver of Croatia in the west, Albania to the south, and Kosovo and Serbia in the east.